Are Allbirds really the world’s most comfortable sneaker? I wore them in for a few weeks to find out.

 - Easy to wash

-Merino wool is the softest wool, so it’s not the strongest wool you can get; that would be something like Romney or Suffolk wool, but that’s scratchy and usually used for stuff like rugs and upholstery.
-(Or my very itchy Filson Mackinaw Cruiser, which I still wear because it’s so warm and utilitarian — but that’s a review for another time.)
-However, Allbirds runs the wool through their proprietary system and turn into a material that can withstand everyday wear without irritating your skin.
+Merino wool is the softest wool, so it’s not the strongest wool you can get.
+That would be something like Romney or Suffolk wool, but that’s scratchy and usually used for stuff like rugs and upholstery.
+(Or my very itchy Mackinaw Coat.)

-In short: the wool is comfy, it’s not scratchy even on my ultra sensitive skin, and it’s that soft and moisture-wicking that the shoes can be worn without socks.
+In short: the wool is comfy, it’s not scratchy, and it’s that soft and moisture-wicking that the shoes can be worn without socks.

 Allbirds Wool Runner Sole